What is a Priority Pass?

 For Electronic Priority Passes:

+Go to WebAdvisor via MyBC, choose Early Alert and then click Create Referral.
 If you are using an electronic Priority Pass, give the student a copy of the referral confirmation page or instruct them to print out the referral email sent to them.
-The student will give this page to the service provider.
+The student will give the printout to the service provider.

 Can a student refer himself?